jfitisoff/insite/README.md

 end
 ```

-It's not actually necessary to define a Component selector.
-However, If you don't specify a selector you'll be required to specify arguments to identify the component:
+It's not actually necessary to define a component selector.
+However, If you don't specify one you'll always be required to specify selector arguments when using the component in a page definition or calling the default accessor method that gets created when a component is defined (see above.)

 ```ruby
 class ExampleComponent < MySite::Component